bigvo/swift-quantis-cli/README.md

   --jackpot               Roll a jackpot, receive result from 0.00 to 100.00.
   --coinflip              Flip a coin, result: 1 or 2.
-  --wheel                 Roll a wheel, result from 1.00 to 25.99 --randomint             Random number, from -min to -max, if no value provided, default: 1 to 10 will be used --randomdouble          Random double, from -min to -max, if no value provided, default: 1.00 to 10.00 will be used --min <min>             From minimal number
+  --wheel                 Roll a wheel, result from 1.00 to 25.99 --randomint             Random number, from -min to -max, if no value provided, default: 1 to 10 will be used, -c <amount> amount of numbers to be generated
+  --randomdouble          Random double, from -min to -max, if no value provided, default: 1.00 to 10.00 will be used --min <min>             From minimal number
   --max <max>             To maximum number